denisbrd/braineQTLMR_datasets/README.md

 *table 3* - Phenome-wide Wald Ratio results for selected instruments (priortised genes).

-*table 4* - Different gene expression effects (eQTL) measured in AMPAD-CMC which were available for the selected instruments.
+*table 4* - Different gene expression effects (eQTL) in AMPAD-CMC which for the selected instruments.

 *table 5* - Gene expression effects (eQTL) in different brain tissues(GTEx v7) for the selected instruments.